1224AmOgH/DSO_Blog/seminar_blog_full.md

 1.  **Binary Classification with ResNet50**

     Images are first fed into a **ResNet50** model—a powerful convolutional neural network that learns to answer a simple question: _Is a DSO present in this image?_  The dataset used here was balanced between images with and without DSOs, with careful labeling to avoid bias.

 2.  **Explainability with XRAI**

     Once the model classifies an image as “DSO present,” **XRAI** (a technique based on Integrated Gradients) kicks in to highlight _where_ in the image the most influential features are.
 These show up as a **heatmap overlay**, revealing the “attention zones” the model focused on.

-Working:

 3.  **Integrated Gradients as a Foundation**

     XRAI builds on a technique called Integrated Gradients, which estimates how much each pixel contributes to the model’s final output.
 It does this by comparing the real image to a “baseline” (typically a black image representing sky background) and measuring how predictions change as the image morphs from the baseline to the real input.

 4.  **Region Segmentation**

     Instead of analyzing pixels individually, XRAI groups pixels into superpixels coherent regions of the image—like the bright core of a galaxy or the wispy edges of a nebula.

 5.  **Attribution Scoring**

     It then assigns importance scores to these regions based on how much they changed the model's confidence during the integration process.

-1.  **Heatmap Generation**
+6.  **Heatmap Generation**

     The regions with the highest cumulative contribution are overlaid as heatmaps, allowing you to visualize where the model “looked” when it decided that a DSO was present.

 So, when you see a bright blue blob on an XRAI map, you are essentially seeing where the model focused its attention the most influential pixels in the decision-making process.

-**Results & Performance**
+**Performance**

 *   **Accuracy** (classification): ~97% on validation set